MohistMC/Mohist/README.md

 Notice
 ------
-The original owner and devs stopped participating in Mohist development due to family and personal reasons.
+The original owner and devs stopped participating in Mohist development due to personal reasons.
 Now, the Mohist development team is undergoing reorganization.
 After the new development team is stabilized, we will continue maintenance and development as usual.
 If you have corresponding type of server development experience or are familiar with BukkitAPI,
 And willing to participate in this project。
 You can send an email to 3293876954@qq.com to inform me.

-Now we urgently need new devs to inject new impetus into this project to make it more excellent and lasting.
+We urgently need new devs to inject new impetus into this project to make it more excellent and lasting.

 Getting Help
 ------